konydeveloper/KonyDao/README.md

 Create a [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) or directly clone/download the [KonyDao Repository](https://github.com/konydeveloper/KonyDao) in your Kony project directory.
 Call it KonyDao for example.
 This is the Kony dao generator library which contains all the code required to generate your javascript file.

 ### Step 2.
-Import the library as a java project into your workspace.
+Import the library

+As a java project into your workspace or simply copy your code into your project of step 3.

 ### Step 3.
+Create your modeling project

 Create a java (eclipse) project inside your kony project.
 Call it MyProjectDaoGenerator for example.
 Here you will model your database and trigger javacript file generation.

 ### Step 4.
+Setup your modeling project

 In your modeling project, add the KonyDao library to your build path.
 In eclipse, go to your project properties -> Java Build Path -> Projects -> Add -> then select "KonyDao" in our example.

 ### Step 5.
+Model your database

 Create a class following this example:

 ```
 import static de.arvato.konydao.model.Property.INTEGER;